awisemanoncesaid/LegacyBootstrap/README.md

 # COBOL x Copilot Project

-## Modernizing a Cobol accounting system to a Node.js application using GitHub Copilot
+## Modernizing a Cobol accounting system to a Python application using GitHub Copilot

 ### Table of contents